 The various nature centers, preserves, and management areas all work to protect and maintain natural spaces for the benefit of all.

-The Ultimate Rochester Gift Guide: Shared Experiences that Make Great Gifts
+Shared Rochester Experiences that Make Great Gifts

 Giving the gift of shared Rochester experiences offers rewards that go well beyond mere personal joy—where less is genuinely more.